 Jesus Christ is our Passover, slain for us for the remission of sins.
 Without His sacrifice, we will die in our sins.
-Okay, with that in mind, let's go back to the book of JOHN; and we will see just how important keeping Passover is.
+With that in mind, let's go back to the book of John; and we will see just how important keeping Passover is.

-Now here is a clear, dogmatic statement—in John 6:53.
+Now here is a clear, dogmatic statement in John 6:53.
 There is no middle ground.
 There is no compromise.
 The annual reaffirmation of the covenant—through the Passover—is at the heart and core of an on-going relationship with Jesus Christ and God the Father.
 I do not believe that I can over-emphasize it, because it begins eternal life.
 It begins the plan of God.
-And if we cannot get pass the simplicity of the PASSOVER, how are we ever going to go on to perfection?
+And if we cannot get past the simplicity of the Passover, how are we ever going to go on to perfection?

 The implication is "food that gives life" and "drink that gives life."